Fantana bounces back with 'No Dulling'

 Music of Friday, 26 February 2021

-AfroBeats/AfroDancehall Artiste Fantana has sprung out of nowhere after a long absence from the music scene.
+Afro-beats / Afro-Dancehall Artiste Fantana has sprung out of nowhere after a long absence from the music scene with 'No Dulling'.

 The former Rufftown records signed act was last heard when she went on a rant against her label mate Wendy Shay which caused a whole frenzy in the Ghanaian entertainment industry.